moorepants/anaconda-dee-config/README.md

 > We can add new environments using Conda Constructor and make them selectable by end users, but the current limitation is the 2GB maximum for our exe installer on Windows.
-It is difficult to keep the installer under 2GB with even one additional environment.
+It may be difficult to keep the installer under 2GB with even one additional environment.

 Why can't my package be installed with PyPi/Cargo/NPM/CRAN?